How to Use

 • Tap a circle to select it (all sliders below apply to that head)

-• Tap the + button to add a new head (up to 8)
+• Tap the + button to add a new head (up to 8 in standalone, up to 5 in AUv3)

 • Long press a head circle to delete it